BabaVictim/MM2Wild-Jackpot-Shit/README.md

 ## Tampermonkey (browser extension)
 1. Search up "Tampermonkey" and itll take you to the browser individual extension-store which allows you to install tampermonkey.
 2. On tampermonkey => new userscript => replace **the whole** template which was initialized with the script.
-3. Go on site => open tampermonkey and there will be a message that tampermonkeys rights need to be configured for user scripts to run. follow the guide and youre good to go!
+And the last step is to give Tampermonkey premission to run scripts
+3. Navigate to chrome://extensions (link)
+4. Turn on developer mode.
+5. Click "Details" at the tampermonkey extension => turn on "Allow User Scripts"

+How to set up Tampermonkey: https://www.youtube.com/watch?v=ChIDDHkSRmM

 ## Chrome extension
-1. extract the downloaded browser extension (zip) into a uncompressed folder (right click => "extract")
+1. Extract the downloaded browser extension (zip) into a uncompressed folder (right click => "extract")
 2. Navigate to chrome://extensions (link)
 3. Turn on developer mode.
 4. Click on "load unpacked" and select the folder you extracted.
 > There might be a folder within the folder you need to select, just select the deepest nested folder.

+How to install an extension: https://www.youtube.com/watch?v=yNFwFQrc27Q **1:38 - 2:27**